JoshTeperman/zendesk-app/Readme.md

 - I have writting Happy Path tests to ensure get requests successfully return data from the API, return data in the expected format, format the data correctly, and return 25 tickets as expected.

 ### Front End
-- I have written tests to ensure that the App component and it's child components render as expected, and the state.status default is set to 'loading'.
+- I have written tests to ensure that the App component and it's child components render as expected, and the `state.status` default is set to `loading`.

 ### Assumptions
-- I assumed that ticket objects returned from the Zendesk API would be in the same format, and therefore I would not get undefined errors from unexpected attribute names or data types (for example id is expected to always be an integer, next_page urls are available etc).
+- I assumed that ticket objects returned from the Zendesk API would be in the same format, and therefore I would not get `undefined` errors from unexpected attribute names or data types (for example id is expected to always be an integer, next_page urls are available etc).
 If this were ever not the case I assume there would be some kind of announcement given the magnitude of the change, and I would be able to update my code and tests accordingly.

 ### Extending Tests

 I was disappointed not to complete more comprehensive testing, given the importance of testing in writing extendable and maintainable code.

-If I had more time, the first thing I would do is complete tests for the front end components and their behaviour.
+If I had more time, the first thing I would do is complete tests for the front end components and their behaviour, and for confirming the behaviour of error handling.
 This would include:

 ### Front end
 - Confirming the mounting and unmounting of components on changes of state (error screen component, page buttons, header total tickets number.)